Saturday, April 27, 2024

 As we got acquainted, he asked how we liked the city’s transit system?
 We gushed with praise!
 Enthralling us further, Jan described how a new Metro route is being dug: Route D (Blue).
 Construction commenced in 2022, and it proceeds without delays, using modern technology.
 The completion date is 2029.

 For people from America, that seems miraculous.
 Coming from NYC, we were awed because NYC hasn’t added a new subway route in 120+ years… despite a surge in population, a vast deterioration of the subway system, and annual pleas for new routes.
-Furthermore, the new route will operate with fully-automated trains!
+Furthermore, Prague's new route will operate with fully-automated trains!
 Wow!
-Nothing like that is possible in NYC, due to the crumbling state of the system… yet NYC’s subway costs more.
+Nothing like that is possible in NYC, due to the crumbling state of the system… yet NYC’s subway costs 10-times more.
 In addition, Prague will also automate Route C (Red).

 Making us swoon more, Prague began feasibility studies to install another new route, named O because it will be a loop around the city-center that connects everyone.
 In Europe, cities like London, Copenhagen, and Oslo have loops, and we rode on them.
 That is important for a modern city so people can get between all the districts and boroughs.
 Despite being the year 2024, New York’s subway begrudgingly refuses to connect boroughs; their routes are only intended to greedily funnel workers into Manhattan.
 They don’t care about helping citizens get between their boroughs.
-Uncaring NYC authorities left Brooklyn, Queens, Staten Island, and The Bronx unconnected by subways for 120 years—despite their quadrupling populations!
+Uncaring NYC authorities leave Brooklyn, Queens, Staten Island, and The Bronx unconnected to each other for 120 years—despite their quadrupling populations!
 That forces citizens to travel 1.5 hours via subway to cross a 10-minute distance.
 A loop will never happen in New York.
 Prague is truly a first-world city!

-After wiping our lips on the napkins, we thanked the chef profusely, and we exited onto the busy sidewalk.
 Jan informed us that the owners of Kro Kitchen also operated a bakeshop and a coffeeshop in the vicinity, and a Bistro & Bar in Karlin.
 Seeing our keen interest in the coffeeshop, he grinned and announced that it was nearby—literally several meters away.
 Other people might be crestfallen that two places were so close or owned by the same company… but not us.
 Lewis and I trusted Jan and knew that if he decided to take us to two of KRO’s places, they must have significant differences.
 So, we popped into Kro Coffee, and it was a delight.

-The spacious café was bright from big windows, and its wooden counter was full of cookie jars, potted plants, and a bouquet of flowers.
-Half of the tables were full of coffee drinkers.
-The barista was a chirpy gay fellow who welcomed Jan like a dear friend.
-While I used the (clean) lavatory, Jan ordered two espressos for us.
-The beans are roasted at Doubleshot Roastery, nearby.
 The coffee was marvelous!
 Perfect crèma and taste!
 Jan seemed pleased that we drink coffee and tea without sugar; we prefer pure flavors.
 Many Americans over-sweeten their food and drinks, but we are not typical.

 Cheese is handmade at Skala's Dairy.
 Superb sausages come from Jirka: the famous butcher in Střimelice.